 Let’s just say, a suggestion to go out for Greek food is met with strong distaste.

 There have been some shining dishes that I have enjoyed, though, and most of them were either desserts, or involved feta cheese.

 You guys know how I feel about all cheeses (except blue), and I! freaking! love! feta!
-My adoration knows no bounds for the tangy, dry stuff, and after using it to top my Greek-Style Sausage and Peppers Sandwich, my new favorite brand has to be Nikos®!
+My adoration knows no bounds for the tangy, dry stuff, and after using it to top my Greek-Style Sausage and Peppers Sandwich!

 I can hardly believe it!
 It’s almost time for vacation again for Mr. Crumby and I!